 Step 8.
 Fine adjustments are needed until the unintended shadows are eliminated and the lighting shows all the patterns in the gold metallic tin.
-The lighting is soft to avoid brilliant washed out highlights.
+The lighting is soft to avoid brilliant washed-out highlights.

 Step 10.
-Here (in the left lower corner) you can see the front bounce card clamped to a pole which bounces light onto the front of the Seder plate.
+Here (in the left lower corner) you can see the front bounce card clamped to a pole that bounces light onto the front of the Seder plate.
 The bounce card in the upper right bounces light onto the top of the Seder plate.
 Now we need to bounce some light onto the dark right side of the Seder plate.

 Step 11.
 Each of the sides is lit one at a time.
 The reflecting foam core is moved around, in or out, left or right, and with a slight tilt one way or the other.
 Twisting and turning the bounce card also controls the amount of light until it is just right.

 Step 12.
 Slight nuances and changes until the lighting is perfect.